CS407-Kitchen-Companion/backend-mock-python/README.md

 Python version == 3.9

-I think pycharm should automatically download the requirements.txt file if not then use (pip install requirements.txt)
+I think pycharm should automatically download the requirements.txt file if not then use (pip install -r requirements.txt)

 To start the server, navigate to home directory (the one with manage.py) and run "python manage.py runserver"